[This page is a work in progress. Last update: 24 October, 2020]

 Now I embrace the difference between materials, between each string.

-I have a decent-quality baroque bow made for me by Roger Rose, an early-bow specialist.
+I currently use an inexpensive bass-viol bow, but hope to buy something more musical before long.
 In broad terms, modern bows give an even sound across the hair, whereas baroque bows fade somewhat as the string approaches the tip.
 So, a less sustained sound, better for shorter phrases and dance-style articulation, or to put it another way, the baroque bow is less Romantic-sounding than its modern counterpart.

 My current Method books are:

 A quick comparison of the three has the Corrette aimed at continuo playing – baroque bass lines – the Crome has melodies for minuets, gavottes, etc, in the early Galant style, and the Baumgartner is concerned with a practical application of music theory on the instrument, making it very useful for a lute-style accompaniment from a single note bass line.